a-liut/gio-fog-node-go/README.md

 The service requires two environment variable to successfully start:

-- DEVICE_SERVICE_HOST: specifies the host in which the gio-device-ms service is running
+- DEVICE_DRIVER_HOST: specifies the host in which the gio-device-ms service is running
-- DEVICE_SERVICE_PORT: specifies the port in which the gio-device-ms service is running
+- DEVICE_DRIVER_PORT: specifies the port in which the gio-device-ms service is running

 You can either run the program directly or using Docker.